sanjixthapa/sys_monitor/README.md

-# sys_monitor
-System Resource Monitor &amp; Alerting Dashboard
+# System Resource Monitor &amp; Alerting Dashboard

 A full-stack system monitoring tool built with Python that tracks CPU, Memory, and Disk usage in real-time.
 It features a web dashboard for visualization, historical data logging via SQLite, and automated email alerts when system thresholds are exceeded.

 Features